QuantEcon/lecture-source-py/source/rst/getting_started.rst

 * open up a terminal and type ``jupyter notebook``

-    * Windows users should substitute "Anaconda command prompt" for "terminal" in the previous line
+    * Windows users should substitute "Anaconda command prompt" for "terminal" in the previous line.

 If you use the second option, you will see something like this (click to enlarge)